 But quite quickly, what seemed so magical and amazing turns to control and manipulation.
 A possessive person will use that history as an example of their love.
 They will say they want to control their partner because they don’t want to lose them or because they don’t think they deserve them.

-If you find any or all of these behaviors familiar, it is time to do something about the possessiveness in your relationship.
+If you find any or all of these behaviors familiar, it is time to do something about the state of your relationship.

 If you call your partner after getting a promotion or having a great day, they will bring you down by accusing you of bragging when they’re struggling.
 They will speak about your job negatively, claiming it’s taking time away from your relationship.

 They struggle to be happy for you in these moments because it has nothing to do with them.
-In fact, they may even speak negatively about your friends and family that have good news because they pull your attention away too.
+In fact, they may even speak negatively about your friends and family when they have good news because they pull your attention away from them.

 If you go out without them, they will want to know where you are, where you’re going, and who you’ll be with.
-They may not word these questions as accusations, but no one needs to know where their partner is at all times if they trust them.
+They may not word these questions as accusations, but no one needs to know where their partner is at all times.

 They may also insist you share your location with them via your phone.
 If you try to instill boundaries and privacy, they will likely accuse you of lying to guilt you into sharing such details.
 If you want to know how to set boundaries, start with these 15 healthy boundaries all happy couples follow in a relationship.